 Minnesota is not France, but if you want to feel like you’re almost in Paris for a few hours, head to St. Genevieve in Lynnhurst.
 It’s the kind of place that you spend an entire afternoon at, especially once you start sampling from their long list of champagnes.
 Like its sister restaurant Tilia, this French bistro does both shared and large plates, but the tartines are what you should focus on.
 Order both the beet and salmon options, some wine, and see where your afternoon goes.
 The menu changes throughout the day, but no matter what time you walk in, there will always be something that you’ll want to try.

-Regardless of the time of year, it’s good to have a spot where it always feels summer-ish, even when it’s zero degrees out and there’s a foot of snow on the ground.
+Regardless of the time of year, it’s good to have a spot where it always feels kind of like summer, even when it’s zero degrees out and there’s a foot of snow on the ground.
 That’s why we love Hola Arepa in Lyndale.
 Between the colorful interior and good cocktails, it’s an easy place to forget about the North Pole-approved parka that you wore to get there.
 Their arepas, which come filled with everything from chimichurri chicken to shredded beef and plantain, are also really excellent, as are the fresh salsas and guacamole.
 If you come for brunch, make sure to get the chorizo and egg arepa and don’t forget to order a mini churro too.
-They also have a great patio for when it’s safe to sit outside.

 When you sit down at Parlour in the North Loop, your server will simply ask you “how many?” and they won’t be talking about drinks.
 Everyone comes to this cocktail bar for their burger, a double patty smash burger with American cheese and pickles served on a very toasted bun.
 It’s the perfect thing to eat while you enjoy a few really good cocktails in the dark bar and figure out where to head next.